cgddrd/Keynote-Tweet/readme.md

 Andrew Steinman used the updated code from Alan Levine and Thomas Brady (Located here: http://cogdogblog.com/2013/09/21/geeking-the-keynote-tweet-app-again-updated-instructions/) with some changes to make Keynote Tweet work in Yosemite with Keynote 6.

-// INSTALL
+**Update (Nov 2015):** Connor Goddard added the full path of `twurl` to become `usr/bin/local/twurl` to fix issues where `do shell script` fails to find the full `$PATH`.

+##Installation

 In order for the script to work, you'll need to install and configure twurl.
 You can find the twurl download and documentation here:

     http://github.com/marcel/twurl

-To run the script, simply double-click the Keynote Tweet 2 icon.
-To edit it, open the same file in AppleScript Editor (formerly Script Editor).
+To run the script, simply double-click the ‘Keynote Tweet’ icon.
+To edit it, open the same file in AppleScript Editor.
 Note that you cannot run this or any 'Stay-Open' script from the editor, but must run it as an application instead.